nareynolds/vagrant-chef-solo-anaconda3/README.md

 ...
 ```

-You can any additional packages you want install by modifying [cookbooks/anaconda-packages/recipes/default.rb](cookbooks/anaconda-packages/recipes/default.rb).
+Include any additional packages you want install by modifying [cookbooks/anaconda-packages/recipes/default.rb](cookbooks/anaconda-packages/recipes/default.rb).

 ## The Anaconda Cookbook
-More details about using the Anaconda cookbook can be found at it's repo: [https://github.com/thmttch/chef-continuum-anaconda](https://github.com/thmttch/chef-continuum-anaconda)
+This awesome cookbook and more details about using it can be found at it's repo: [https://github.com/thmttch/chef-continuum-anaconda](https://github.com/thmttch/chef-continuum-anaconda)

 ## Author

-Author:: Nathaniel Reynolds (nathaniel.reynolds@gmail.com)
+Nathaniel Reynolds (nathaniel.reynolds@gmail.com)